 STEM Fest is a series of community based events which culminates in a main STEM celebration annually in October.
 The Trust is passionate about giving our tamariki the opportunities to become creative and passionate learners so they can be the leaders of tomorrow.
 The STEM challenge, usually held in September, gives the students the chance to experience an exciting day of science, technology, engineering and mathematics.

 The Wonder Project is Engineering New Zealand’s free programme for schools, designed to get young Kiwis excited about science, technology, engineering and maths (STEM).
 With different challenges aimed at different year levels, it is sure to spark interest in your students and have them excited for a future career in STEM.

 EPro8 gives students around New Zealand the chance to take part in a range of exciting and engaging challenges.
 With an assortment of different equipment, there are endless possibilities to test their skills.
 Teams have the opportunity to choose which challenges to complete in order to score the most points and the team with the most points taking home the win.

 PhET Interactive Simulations

 PhET Interactive simulations hosts free interactive math and science simulations.
 These are based on extensive education research and engage students through an intuitive, game-like environment where students learn through exploration and discovery.
-This is the perfect platform to develop an understanding on physics basics and much more.
+This is the perfect platform to develop an understanding of physics basics and much more.

 Just the Job

 Just the job is a one-stop shop for anyone who is looking to venture into a new (or existing) career path.
 With a multitude of resources including a vast array of videos, you're sure to be inspired.
-Click here to have a look at their Engineering page or visit their Youtube channel which showcases a wide variety of engineering careers.
+Click here to have a look at their engineering page or visit their Youtube channel which showcases a wide variety of engineering careers.